Table of Contents

 It is therefore important for researchers working on research projects in the Netherlands or collaborative projects which include research within the Netherlands to consider this in the Data Management Plan (DMP) and their project preparations, so as to ensure that they have a system in place to store the research data for at least ten years.

-More information can be found in the Netherlands Code of Conduct for Academic Practice (Association of Universities in the Netherlands, 2014) and Research Data Netherlands (n.d.) can provide further guidance and advice on this requirement.
+More information can be found in the Netherlands Code of Conduct for Research Integrity (Association of Universities in the Netherlands, 2018) and Research Data Netherlands (n.d.) which can provide further guidance and advice on this requirement.

 In Norway, if you are going to process personal data and you work at one of the institutions that have appointed the Norwegian Centre for Research Data (NSD) as their Data Protection Official for Research then you must notify NSD about the research project.
 If your institution does not have an agreement with NSD, you must either notify your institution’s own Data Protection Official (if they have one) or the Norwegian Data Protection Authority.
-If the research project registers anonymous information only then a notification is not required.
+A notification is not required only if the research project registers anonymous information only.
 However, you should note that you will still need to notify the NSD if you will be processing personal data during the project, even if the research project will publish anonymous data.

 If you are a researcher employed at an institution outside Norway different rules apply: if the data controller (i.e. the responsible institution) is established in an EEA country, it is sufficient to submit a notification of the project to the relevant authorities in the country concerned.
 If the data controller is located in a country outside the EEA, the notification must be submitted in Norway by a Norwegian institution that undertakes the role of the data controller’s representative.